To be honest, there's not much to see here.

 There's so much out there on the internet that I'm not sure that posting a bunch of my own stuff here would be worthwhile.
 In the past I have written about a lot of my experiences, such as what I learned from working at different kinds of workplaces (there were some very difficult experiences I had to learn to get through), what my years of flight-training were like (there were some very difficult experiences I had to learn to get through), etc. However, those things were written primarily for the sake of writing and of organizing my own thoughts.
 I probably shouldn't post them here because I'm not sure that random people on the internet would care to read that stuff.
 Also, I already share it with my friends on other platforms (Facebook, etc), and with people in discussion forums dedicated to those specific fields.

-There are, however, a couple of memes (ok, four) that I care about passionately enough to mention here, some under-represented points of view that I think should be shared as broadly as possible.
+There are, however, a couple of memes (ok, three) that I care about passionately enough to mention here, some under-represented points of view that I think should be shared as broadly as possible.
 I feel almost a sense of duty to write something about them and post it here, so that I can easily direct people to my thoughts on these topics, and also hope that random people stumble upon them while searching the internet regarding these topics.
 I feel like I should do whatever I can to spread these memes (inconsequential as my actions may actually be).
 They are...

 - Commercial aviation is ridiculously safe.
 This is for people who are afraid of flying, or who see news about an accident and fail to appreciate just how much progress has been made in the field of aviation safety.
 The rate of aviation accidents has been going down so steadily since the 1960s, and the causes of accidents have been eliminated so methodically one by one, that the freak accident required to kill an airline passenger in the US is almost unimaginable.
 (If it can be imagined, it can be prevented, and almost certainly has been).